 No website listed.

-Prior to joining Dibanisa Fund Managers as a portfolio implementation specialist, Palvi worked at FNB Private Clients as an assistant structured lender for two and a half years, where she was responsible for setting up credit portfolios for high net worth clients.
+CURRENT RESPONSIBILITY: Palvi joined Dibanisa Fund Managers in December 2008.
+She is responsible for performing the daily fund management of domestic and international investment portfolios.
+PREVIOUS EXPERIENCE: Prior to joining Dibanisa Fund Managers as a portfolio implementation specialist, Palvi worked at FNB Private Clients as an assistant structured lender for two and a half years, where she was responsible for setting up credit portfolios for high net worth clients.

 Hannes van der Westhuyzen

 Truffle SCI Income Plus Fund - Sep 19

 World economic growth continues to be revised lower

 The International Monetary Fund continues to revise projections for the world economic growth rate lower.
 The latest revision forecasts global growth in 2019 to slow to 3.2%, compared with the previous estimate of 3.3% made in April 2019.
 This compares with a global growth rate of 3.7% in 2018.
 In a synchronised slowdown, the IMF expects economic performance in 2019 from the United States, Europe and China to be below 2018 levels, with Europe expected to record the weakest growth.
 Chinese industrial production growth continues to fall and is currently at all-time lows in China’s modern era.
 Although the IMF expects a recovery in 2020, the news flow continues to be negative and it is likely that next year’s forecasts could, in the future, be revised still lower.